 - Picking shoes that won’t lead to slips, tripping, or falling (e.g. ones with non-slip soles that aren’t too thick and that fit appropriately).

-Of course, one of the most helpful things that you can do is help them to make safety-minded modifications to their home.
+Of course, one of the most helpful things that you can do is help make house modifications for elderly that improve their safety.
 Many of these updates are cost-effective and can be done relatively quickly.

 Home Modifications That Can Help Seniors Safely Live at Home after a Fall